background

 How you map your TAM depends entirely on where your company is at right now

-There is a massive difference between companies with a proven track record and companies starting from scratch.
+This is where most TAM advice falls apart.
+People give you a single approach as if every company is in the same position.
+The reality is there is a massive difference between companies with a track record and companies starting from scratch.

 The framework we discussed earlier applies to both, but the inputs are completely different.
 And if you use the wrong inputs, your TAM is useless.